 When is a benefit paid?

-Life Care pays a lump sum when the policy holder dies or becomes terminally ill.
+Life Care pays a lump sum when the life insured dies or becomes terminally ill.

 Take Rob for example, a project manager with two children.
 Rob wasn’t too concerned about his family’s financial situation because they had superannuation, insurance in super and some savings.
 However, Rob’s wife did have concerns, so they sought the advice of a financial adviser.
-Rob was surprised to find out he only had $70,000 in his super fund’s insurance plan.
+Rob was surprised to find out he only had $270,000 life cover in his super fund’s insurance plan.

-The adviser recommended he put in place a financial plan that included Life Care Cover to top up the Life Insurance he held in his super fund.
+The adviser recommended he put in place a financial plan that included Life Care to top up the life insurance he held in his super fund.

-Just as well he did because sadly, two years later Rob died in a car accident.
-CommInsure paid Rob's family a lump sum of $700,000, which covered the mortgage and all of the children's educational costs.
+Just as well he did because, sadly, two years later Rob died in a car accident.
+Rob's legal representative submits the full death certificate and claim forms to CommInsure, and because Rob's death meets the conditions of the policy as disclosed in the CommInsure Protection Product Disclosure Statement (PDS), CommInsure paid Rob's family a lump sum of $700,000.
+This covered the mortgage and all of the children's educational costs.

-Imagine the financial consequences for Rob’s family if he hadn’t had Life Care Cover?
+Imagine the financial consequences for Rob’s family if he hadn’t had Life Care?

-*Features and benefits of Life Care cover inside superannuation vary from outside superannuation.
+*Features and benefits of Life Care inside super vary from outside super.